cupy/backport/README.md

                         chainer or cupy
   --token TOKEN         GitHub access token.
   --pr PR               The original PR number to be backported.
+  --debug
+  --continue            Continues the process suspended by conflict situation.
 ```

 ## Example